 SKINNING FOR LIFESIZE AND RUGS

 When skinning and quartering, place a tarp or sheet on the ground under the animal if possible.
 This will keep dirt and rocks out of your meat and out of the hair.
 Immediately place the meat and hide in cloth bags.
 You can hang the filled bags in a shaded location with good air circulation or place in a nearby cold water source.
 We have provided some very basic information about the initial cuts you’ll need to make.
-Make your preliminary cuts along the lines indicated.
+Make your preliminary cuts along the dotted lines.

-FOR SHOULDER MOUNTS
+SKINNING FOR SHOULDER MOUNTS

 You should cut around the center of the animal first to make sure you do not leave your cape too short.